dahlia/fedify/README.md

  -  [API reference][JSR]
  -  [Examples](https://github.com/dahlia/fedify/tree/main/examples)

+If you have any questions, suggestions, or feedback, please feel free to join our [Matrix chat space][Matrix] or [GitHub Discussions].

 [^1]: You may already know some of the networks in the fediverse, such as
       [Mastodon], [Lemmy], [Pixelfed], [PeerTube], and so on.